 Can a universal life insurance policy be sold?

 Yes, a universal policy can be sold.
 The policies are typically sold through financial advisors or life insurance agents.
-It is important to note that the cash value may be subject to surrender charges if the policy is surrendered or canceled before the end of the policy term.
-Additionally, other costs may be associated with transferring or selling a universal life insurance policy, such as fees for changing the beneficiary or surrendering the policy.
+However, it is essential to note that the cash value may be subject to surrender charges if the policy is surrendered or canceled before the end of the policy term.
+Other costs may be associated with transferring or selling a universal life insurance policy, such as fees for changing the beneficiary or surrendering the policy.
 As with any significant financial decision, it is essential to consider all of the costs and benefits of a universal insurance policy before making a purchase decision.
 Ultimately, the best choice for any individual will depend on their specific financial goals and needs.

 Can a universal life policy be paid up?